Sharp Bounds on Eigenvalues via Spectral Embedding Based on Signless Laplacians

 To give an overview of our results, in this subsection, we constrain ourselves to the case of unweighted graphs.
 Some notation will be needed, which will be explained in more detail in subsequent sections.
 Consider a locally finite, simple, connected graph $G=(V,E)$.
 A vertex $x\in V$ has degree $d(x)$ in $G$.
+Write $\pi(x)\coloneqq \frac{d(x)}{2\abs{E}}$, which is $0$ when $G$ is an infinite graph.
 When $G$ is finite, we denote the eigenvalues of the transition matrix $P$ on $G$ as

 where $n=\abs{V}$.
-It is well known that $\lambda^P_{\mathrm{min}}=-1$ if and only if $G$ is bipartite.
+When $G$ is finite, it is well known that $\lambda^P_1=-1$ if and only if $G$ is bipartite.
 However, for infinite graphs, it is more appropriate to consider their vertex spectral measures.
 For instance, denoting the probability of returning to $x$ at step $t$ as $p_t(x,x)$ for the simple random walk on $G$ starting at $x$, then we have

 where $\mu_x$ is the vertex spectral measure at $x$ of $\cl$.
 Denote the vertex spectral measure at $x$ of $\cq$ as $\mu_x^\cq$.
 It is shown in \Cref{spec_loc} that when $G$ is finite,